Battle of Hürtgen Forest: Geography

+Soldiers of 3rd Battalion, 8th Infantry Regiment, 4th Infantry Division, moving through difficult terrain and trees broken by artillery.
+Hürtgen Forest, southwest of Düren, 18 November, 1944.

 The Hürtgen Forest occupies a rugged area between the Rur River and Aachen.
 In the autumn and early winter of 1944, the weather was cold, wet, and cloudy, and often prevented air support.
 Apart from the poor weather, the dense forest and rough terrain also prevented proper use of Allied air superiority, which had great difficulties in spotting any targets.
-The dense conifer forest is broken by few roads, tracks, and firebreaks; vehicular movement is restricted.
-Conditions on the ground became a muddy morass, further impeding vehicular traffic, especially heavy vehicles such as tanks.
+The dense conifer forest is broken by few roads, tracks, and firebreaks, it is also riven by deep ravines and had many steep slopes, restricting vehicular movement.
+The steep winding tracks sometimes turned into a muddy morass, further impeding vehicular traffic, especially heavy vehicles such as tanks.
+Equipment-laden infantry likewise had difficulty traversing the terrain, and often lost their footing on the slopes.

 The German defenders had prepared the area with improvised blockhouses, minefields, barbed wire, and booby-traps, hidden by the mud and snow.
-There were also numerous concrete bunkers in the area, mostly belonging to the deep defenses of the Siegfried Line, which were also centers of resistance.
+There were also numerous concrete bunkers in the southern forests, mostly belonging to the deep defenses of the Siegfried Line, which were also centers of resistance.
 The dense forest allowed infiltration and flanking attacks, and it was sometimes difficult to establish a front line or to be confident that an area had been cleared of the enemy.
 The small numbers of routes and clearings in the forest had also allowed German machine gun, mortar, and artillery teams to pre-range their weapons and fire accurately.
+The dense forest also made navigation difficult, American infantry would sometimes have to request artillery fire to reorientate themselves.